 - Use a vanity publisher.
 To get a nicely bound book with cover art and your name on the spine, be prepared to pay for every man-hour that is used to make your book.
 People who use vanity publishers print a few copies and give their book away to friends and colleagues to impress them.

 - Create an eBook.
 This is a book that exists only as a computer file.
 These are very popular!
-Unless you’re already set up with a merchant account to process credit cards, you can sign up with any number of “checkout” providers such as Google Checkout, PayPal, or Kagi (to name just a few).
+Unless you’re already set up with a merchant account to process credit cards, you can sign up with any number of “checkout” providers such as Google Checkout or PayPal, for example.
 A buyer starts at your website, puts your eBook in a “shopping cart” which then uses your chosen Checkout Provider to process the payment.
 The Checkout Provider then authorizes the buyer to download the book to his or her own computer.
 If you have a short travel book, consider offering it as an eBook.

 Authors have more ways to get published thanks to computers and the internet.
 Getting published in the traditional manner can be tedious.
 As an aspiring travel author, be willing to consider other options.
 An “open-mind” will enable you to find quicker routes to publication versus those who go “old school” and insist on acceptance from one of the major publishing houses.
-Did you know that Amazon.com charges a commission of 55% to sell your book?
-There’s an in-depth calculation on how it comes out to be 55%, but the upside is that they are the largest online marketplace for books, with a strong affiliate network to help sell yours.
-So while you may earn less per copy sold, you stand to sell many more copies that via other distribution channels.
+Thinking about Amazon.com?
+Check here for more details on self-publishing.
+And the benefit is that they are the largest online marketplace for books, with a strong affiliate network to help sell yours.
+So while you may earn less per copy sold, you stand to sell many more copies via other distribution channels.
 And they don’t require exclusive rights to sell your book, which is a plus as well.